A community approach

 The director of sexual violence prevention and advocacy is a trained sexual assault, domestic/dating violence and stalking advocate and is readily available to assist students who have been sexually assaulted or who have experienced stalking or relationship violence.
 The director also serves as a resource for friends of victims and for faculty and staff who support students.

 As a certified Green Dot trainer, Heidi is expanding the College’s nationally recognized Green Dot program by developing a Green Dot training team and overseeing their initiatives on campus.
 She is collaborating with students, faculty and staff to continue the momentum in building an environment that fosters healthy interactions and promotes student well-being.
 Heidi has had the opportunity to work previously with a college Green Dot and Title IX Advocacy Program.

 Heidi holds a bachelor of arts degree in public relations, with minors in theater and speech communications, from York College of Pennsylvania.
 She also earned a master of science degree in counseling and college student personnel from Shippensburg University.
 She is looking forward to working with everyone and is excited that she has officially become a Camel!

-If you have experienced or think you may have experienced sexual assault, dating violence, domestic violence or stalking, please contact the director of sexual violence prevention and advocacy, one of the other confidential resources on campus, or call Campus Safety at 860-439-2222 (Campus Safety personnel can connect you with the director of sexual violence provention and advocacy, the administrator on call, the New London Police or medical personel).
+If you have experienced or think you may have experienced sexual assault, dating violence, domestic violence or stalking, please contact the director of sexual violence prevention and advocacy, one of the other confidential resources on campus, or call Campus Safety at 860-439-2222 (Campus Safety personnel can connect you with the director of sexual violence prevention and advocacy, the administrator on call, the New London Police or medical personnel).